 Remember – Honor – Teach

 Wreaths Across America is committed to teaching younger generations about the value of their freedoms and the importance of honoring those who sacrificed so much to protect those freedoms.
-The wreath laying ceremony is held on a specified Saturday in December at 11:00 a.m.
+The wreath-laying ceremony is held on a specified Saturday in December at 11:00 a.m.
 Central Standard Time, at National cemeteries and other locations in all 50 states and beyond.
-This year’s ceremony at the Mound City National Cemetery will be held [exact date in December to be announced for 2019 ].
-The goal of Mound City National Cemetery Preservation Commission is for every grave at the cemetery to have a wreath.
+This year’s ceremony at the Mound City National Cemetery will be held on December 18, 2021.
+The goal of the Mound City National Cemetery Preservation Commission is for every grave at the cemetery to have a wreath.
 (Note: wreaths can also be purchased and placed on a veteran’s grave that is not located at Mound City National Cemetery.)

-The wreaths can be purchased up until November 30, 2019.
-You can purchase a wreath(s) by Clicking Here and filling out the information on the order form, along with a check or money order made payable to MCNCPC and mailing to the address shown on the form.
+The wreaths may be purchased up until November 30, 2021.
+You can purchase a wreath(s) by Clicking Here and downloading and filling out the information on the order form, along with a check or money order made payable to MCNCPC, and mailing it to the address shown on the form.
 Please note on the form if a volunteer needs to place your wreath at the Mound City National Cemetery.